GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **I see no logs!**

 *Sometimes, Kubernetes deletes the logs for a Build that's terminated.
 It makes sense in the Kubernetes world.
 Not so much in the user world!.
-Remember that Knative Build is a building block meant to be used in bigger solutions built on top of it.
-In this kind of solution, logs would typically be aggregated and published somewhere else.*
+Remember that Knative Build is a building block meant to be used in larger systems.
+In this kind of system, logs would typically be aggregated and published somewhere else.*

-**Continue to next step to improve the build description...**
+**Continue to next step to improve the logs...**

-## Let's improve the hello world
+## Let's improve the Hello, World!

 First, we are going to install a CLI utility to read a build's logs.
 This will be much easier than running lots of `kubectl` commands!